SUSTAINABLE FASHION brands

-From profit sharing to planet-friendly fabrics and community-focused British manufacturing, for Earth Day we’re celebrating the fashion brands that show true innovation when it comes sustainability
+From profit sharing to planet-friendly fabrics and community-focused British manufacturing, we’re celebrating the fashion brands that show true innovation when it comes to sustainability

 Fashion has always been about invention, creativity and expression.
 And right now, these qualities couldn’t be more vital when it comes to addressing the challenges presented by the climate crisis.
 It’s a time for fashion to do what it does best – innovate and evolve with the times.

-To mark Earth Day, an annual event celebrated around the world to demonstrate support and raise awareness for environmental protection, we want to hold up those brands brought into the John Lewis fashion family that are true game-changers when it comes to sustainability.
+To demonstrate support and raise awareness for environmental protection, we want to hold up those brands brought into the John Lewis fashion family who are true game-changers when it comes to sustainability.

-‘Accelerating our efforts to reduce our impact on the planet is a priority for us,’ says Partner and Fashion and Beauty Director Christine Kasoulis.
+‘Accelerating our efforts to reduce our impact on the planet is a priority for us,’ says Jo Bennett, Partner and Head of Fashion.
 ‘We have made three commitments to achieve this.
 We will develop a “take back” or “buy back” solution across all product categories by 2025; all key raw materials in our own-brand products will be from sustainable or recycled sources by 2025; and we’ll develop sustainable rental and resale options for customers.’

-Meanwhile, there is a lot already to be celebrated.
-‘The denim used for our in-house womenswear brands uses the EIM (Environmental Impact Measurement) System, which was developed by Jeanologia,’ adds Partner and Head of Womenswear, Jo Bennett.
-‘It measures the environmental impact of the water, chemical and energy used in the washing process in our denim production.
+Meanwhile, there is a lot to be celebrated already.
+‘The denim used for our in-house womenswear brands uses the EIM (Environmental Impact Measurement) System, which was developed by Jeanologia,’ explains Jo.
+The EIM measures the environmental impact of the water, chemicals and energy used in the washing process in our denim production.

-‘And the majority of Viscose used in our womenswear own brand clothing is made using at least 45% LENZING™ ECOVERO™ fibres which are extracted from sustainable wood pulp and produced via an environmentally responsible fibre production process.’
+‘And the majority of Viscose used in our womenswear own brand clothing is made using at least 45% LENZING ECOVERO fibres,’ Jo continues, ‘which are extracted from sustainable wood pulp and produced via an environmentally responsible fibre production process.’
 The JL&P in-house cashmere is also of the highest quality, sourced from trusted suppliers and fully traceable.

 Read more about Ethics and Sustainability at the John Lewis Partnership here